The Ultimate 10-Day South Korea Itinerary for First-Timers

 Day 3: DMZ or Modern Seoul (Choose Your Adventure)

-Option A: DMZ Tour (Historical)
+Option A: DMZ Tour (A Deep Dive into History)

 - Imjingak Park